ReverieStudios/abstraction/README.md

 (Most Firebase project use json files instead of massive environment variables, this is a potential enhancement for the character creator, although of course it risks exposing the json files if the server/host is misconfigured.)

+You'll also need to make sure your .firebasesrc file reflects the name of your project.
+The default is reverie-demo, but if the project is named something else, it'll need to be added there.

 ## Running locally

 Now that you've done all of the above, you can finally run the application locally!